Growth and Development, Ages 1 to 12 Months

-SIDS is very rare, and it cannot always be prevented.
+SIDS is very rare, and it can't always be prevented.
 But you can help prevent SIDS by taking certain steps.
-For instance, always put your baby to sleep on his or her back.
-For more information, see the topic Sudden Infant Death Syndrome (SIDS).
+Until your baby's first birthday, always put your baby down to sleep on their back.

 You may just start bragging to your friends and family how your baby is sleeping through the night when—suddenly—that's no longer true.
 The fact is, sleeping patterns change.

-Your baby may suddenly start to cry when it's nap time or bedtime or may wake up during the night.
-Sometimes a baby gets too excited for sleep after he or she has mastered some new skill, such as jabbering or shaking the crib.
+Your baby may suddenly start to cry when it's nap time or bedtime.
+Or your baby may wake up during the night.
+Sometimes a baby gets too excited for sleep after they've mastered some new skill, such as jabbering or shaking the crib.
 Other times, hunger from a growth spurt, a change in routine, or not feeling well may interrupt a good sleep pattern.

 Try to keep a nap and bedtime routine.
 Your baby will adjust if you stay consistent.
 And remember, napping can be good for tired parents too.

-You may notice your baby's feeding patterns change during this time.
-Parents often wonder whether their baby is getting enough nourishment.
-The quality and quantity of a baby's feedings probably are sufficient if the baby is gaining weight steadily, is content most of the time, and is becoming increasingly alert and active.
-For more information about feeding your baby, see the topics Breastfeeding and Bottle-Feeding.
+You may notice that your baby's feeding patterns change during this time.
+Parents often wonder if their baby is getting enough nourishment.
+The quality and quantity of a baby's feedings probably are fine if the baby is gaining weight steadily, is content most of the time, and is becoming more and more alert and active.

 Babies cry a lot, especially in the first 2 months.
 Crying is your child's first way of communicating.

 The amount of time your baby spends crying usually increases from birth until your baby is about 6 to 8 weeks old.
-After that, your baby will gradually cry less as he or she finds other ways of communicating or consoling himself or herself.
+After that, most babies will gradually cry less as they find other ways of communicating or consoling themselves.

 If your child is crying, try to identify the type of cry.
 It helps to go through a mental checklist of what might be wrong and make sure your child is safe and cared for.